Zagori: Ottoman period

 As the mountains were outside the direct rule of the Ottoman Empire, they offered a haven for Greeks on the run from the Ottoman authorities.
 Several prominent scholars of the Greek Enlightenment, such as Neofytos Doukas, Georgios Gennadios and Athanasios Psalidas sought refuge here, after the Sultan's army destroyed Ioannina in 1820.
 Some among them even made plans to set up a university in the monastery of St John of Rogovou, near Tsepelovo.
 In 1820, after the rebellion of Ali Pasha, a Turkish force of 1500 under Ismael Pasha arrived in Zagori, part of the total army of 20,000 sent against Ali Pasha.
 Alexis Noutsos from Kapesovo, a member of the Philike Hetairia, was in command of the force opposing Ismael Pasha.
 However, the Sultan's armies prevailed.
 Ismael Pasha removed most privileges other than the right to appoint a local governor (Vekylis), whose powers however became nominal.
 Ismael Pasha introduced very heavy taxation, amounting to 250 silver coins per person and additional taxation in kind.
 Zagori was liberated in 1913 during the Balkan Wars.

 Modern period

 Following the union with Greece after the Balkan Wars, the area suffered a demographic decline partly due to emigration to Greek urban centres.
 The area of Epirus around Zagori bore the brunt of the Italian attack on Greece in 1940.
 The area became additionally affected by the conflicts between the Germans and the partisans of Napoleon Zervas during the Second World War.
 At that time several of the villages of Zagori and the monastery of Votsa were burned in German reprisals.
-Most of the villages became deserted during the Greek Civil War of 1946–49.
+Most of the villages became deserted during the Greek Civil War of 1946–1949.
 Since the 1980s, state initiatives aim to preserve the traditional character of the villages and the natural landscape.
+In September 2023, UNESCO added Zagori to the list of Cultural Landscapes, acknowledging the universal value of Zagori's architecture as a representative example of traditional, stone-built settlements.
+This recognition highlights its significance in the shared heritage of Byzantine and Ottoman architecture within the broader Balkan region.